-- W = Heater ON icon: Will display when the heater is on. - Lock Button: Displays when one of the lock modes is enabled, page 53. - Wi-Fi icon: Will display when the Wi-Fi feature is on, page 51 (50Hz models only). - 6:45 = Time Indicator: The time will always be shown when the Home Menu is displayed.
-The appearance will vary depending on whether the clock is set to a 12-Hour or 24-Hour configuration, page 52.
+= Heater ON icon: Will display when the heater is on.

+Lock Button: Displays when one of the lock modes is enabled, page 52.

+Wi-Fi icon: Will display when the Wi-Fi feature is on, page 50 (not applicable if the SmartTub® system is installed).

+6:45 Time Indicator: The time will always be shown when the Home Menu is displayed.
+The appearance will vary depending on whether the clock is set to a 12-Hour or 24-Hour configuration, page 51.
 The default setting is 12-Hour.